cyclejs/old-website/_posts/2015-01-25-components.md

 In order to achieve these properties, we need to modify the sources when they enter the component, and also modify the sinks when they are returned from the component.
 To make sources and sinks isolated from influence of other components, we need to introduce a scope for the current component.

 For the DOM source and DOM sink, we can use a unique identifier string as namespace for the virtual DOM element.
-First, we patch the DOM sink, adding a className to the VTrees it emits.
+First, we patch the DOM sink, adding a className to the VNodes it emits.

 {% highlight diff %}
  function main(sources) {